wistia/nsq-ruby/README.md

 ## Requirements

-NSQ v0.2.29 or later due for IDENTITY metadata specification (0.2.28) and per- connection timeout support (0.2.29).
+NSQ v0.2.29 or later due to IDENTITY metadata specification (0.2.28) and per- connection timeout support (0.2.29).